qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - the email is not coming in my email submitted
 - my emails all accounts are not coming to my phone
 - no emails coming through on my phone submitted
-- question in the swipe menu why is not none an option it defaults to none until you select a category then none is gone how do i get none back as an option scott
 - none of my folders downloaded how do i do that
 - none having problem
 - none of my emails are syncing
-- the app has downloaded but none of my emails have tbsp
+- the app has downloaded but none of my emails can be found
-- none submitted
 - my email none of it nor the app is opening up
 - failed to update mails
 - failed to refresh
-- the app is not working says fail to up at
-- the application is failing to tbsp
+- the application is failing to update
 - in getting failed to update all the times now why
 - failing to update inbox
 - failed up update since yesterday i keep trying to refresh and it keeps saying failed to update reinstalled and still said failed to update epic fail